ZoharZrihen/Service-Monitor/README.md

 # Service-Monitor
-A cross platform Service Monitor to detect changing processes.\n for explainations and instructions please read the .docx file.
+A cross platform Service Monitor to detect changing processes.

+for explainations and instructions please read the .docx file.